Metanephrops: Origin

 Metanephrops first appeared in the fossils record in the late Cretaceous.
 Specimens were found on the eastern side of the Antarctic peninsula.
 Stratigraphic, geographic and cladistic evidence suggest that Metanephrops developed in high southern latitudes.

 Fishing

 Certain species of Metanephrops, such as Metanephrops challengeri, support commercial fisheries on and off the continental shelf and slope of New Zealand.
-Scampi make burrows in muddy substrates, and fisheries use a number of methods such as photographic and burrow analysis methods to determine scampi emergency patterns in order to assess catchability.
+Scampi make burrows in muddy substrates, and fisheries use a number of methods such as photographic and burrow analysis methods to determine scampi emergence patterns in order to assess catchability.
 This data suggests that roughly half of all scampi burrows are occupied at any given time.
-Scampi have been targeted by trawl fisheries since the late 1980's.
-At that time landings were between 800-1000 tons per year for the species Metanephrops challengeri.
-SInce then landings for M. challengeri have fallen to between 600 - 800 tons per year in recent years.
+Scampi have been targeted by trawl fisheries since the late 1980s.
+At that time landings were between 800 and 1000 tons per year for the species Metanephrops challengeri.
+Since then landings for M. challengeri have fallen to between 600 and 800 tons per year in recent years.